thebrandonallen/edit-author-slug/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 0.3 =
+Edit Author Slug can now be localized.
+You can find edit-author-slug.pot in 'edit-author-slug/languages' to get you started.

 = 0.2 =
 Added a check to avoid duplicate duplicate author slugs, and better sanitization.